GuruMaps/iOSManual/02-features.md

 #### Search by address

-Start typing the street name, and Galileo starts offering matching entries, choose one you want:
+Start typing the street name, and Guru starts offering matching entries, choose one you want:

 <img src="/assets/search_address.png" width="375" />

-Then Galileo displays a list of all house numbers on the street:
+Then Guru displays a list of all house numbers on the street:

 <img src="/assets/search_address_2.png" width="375" />